ECDC-ASEF workshop: Strengthening the link between emergency risk communication and preparedness planning

 Understanding the behavioural aspects and the role of health communication in mitigating the impact of seasonal influenza

-Researchers, experts on communication and public health experts exchanged experiences and recent evidence-based research regarding the main behavioural aspects of population’s response to preventive measures regarding influenza.
+Researchers, experts on communication and public health experts exchanged experiences and recent evidence-based research regarding the main behavioral aspects of population’s response to preventive measures regarding influenza.
 Discussion concentrated on health communication strategies that could be undertaken to increase uptake of seasonal influenza vaccination and so mitigate the impacts of influenza in Europe.

 The 3rd European Public Health Conference